top of page

 • Stay technical

-Good sparring = better fighters + safer training + stronger community.
+Good sparring = better fighters, safer training, and a stronger gym culture.

 bottom of page